kiliarobus/Gerard-Esser/README.md

 Reach people's sensitivity and make them more aware of this issue that, even though it's been 50 years since Esser's personal fight, there is still a long way to go.

 ### Methods
 I used my phone to record the description of the drawings.
 To edit the sound I will use After Effects or a similar program.
-Description of your methods, documentation of behind-the-scenes processes can go here.
-Think of the photos and videos you made when visiting the IISG or during captures of your artefact.
-You can use tools such as [Gifs.com](https://gifs.com/) to generate moving-image thumbnail to link to short videos.Just enough to give a clear overview, before getting into details.

 ### Results
 No final results yet.